Vyral/christal-johnson/_posts/2022-05-02-5-challenges-for-sellers-in-todays-market.md

 1:12 — Problem No. 1: Appraisals

-2:11 — Problem No. 2: Contracts are falling out
+2:11 — Problem No. 2: Buyers are backing out of contracts

-3:07 — Problem No. 3: You’re buying in the same market that you’re selling
+3:07 — Problem No. 3: You’re buying in the same market in which you're selling

 3:40 — Problem No. 4: Delays